AdobeDocs/target.en/help/main/c-integrating-target-with-mac/mcp/target-mcp-get-started.md

 * You have an active [!DNL Adobe Target] license (Adobe Experience Cloud subscription) with an Adobe Experience Platform organization.
 * You have a supported MCP-compatible application (currently Claude Web, Claude Desktop, Claude Code, Cursor, or ChatGPT).
 * You have [!DNL Adobe Target] permissions configured in Adobe Admin Console.
-In Public Beta, all 23 available tools are read-only. **Observer** role or higher is sufficient to use the MCP server.
+The required role depends on the operations you want to perform:

->[!NOTE]
+  * **Observer** role or higher: access to all read-only tools (inspect, report, audit)
->
+  * **Editor** role or higher: access to read tools plus write tools (create, update)
->Write tools (create, update, activate, deactivate) are not exposed via the public MCP catalog in Public Beta.
-Editor and Approver role privileges do not unlock additional tools at this time.
-Write access will be available in a future release.
+  * **Approver** role: access to all tools including activation and deactivation

 ## Connect the [!DNL Adobe Target] MCP server {#mcp-connect}